Crime and violence in Latin America: Consequences for the region

 High rates of crime and violence in Latin America are undermining growth, threatening human welfare, and impeding social development, according to World Bank and the United Nations Office on Drugs and Crime (UNODC).
-According to the Financial Times, "The region registers close to 40 per cent of the world’s murders despite being home to only 9 per cent of the global population.
-According to Lapop, one in four Latin Americans was assaulted and robbed" in 2018.
+According to the Financial Times, "The region registers close to 40 percent of the world’s murders despite being home to only 9 percent of the global population.
+According to LAPOP, one in four Latin Americans was assaulted and robbed" in 2018.

-Latin America is caught in a vicious circle, where economic growth is thwarted by high crime rates, and insufficient economic opportunity contributes to high crime.
+Latin America is caught in a vicious cycle, where economic growth is thwarted by high crime rates, leading many to believe that because of the insufficient economic opportunity in the region, Latin America cannot navigate their way out of the problem.
+However, there are many contributing factors to the problem of crime and violence in Latin America, such as the Drug Trade, Cartels and corruption in the political and judicial systems.
 Crime and violence thrives as the rule of law is weak, economic opportunity is scarce, and education is poor.
 Therefore, effectively addressing crime requires a holistic, multi-sectoral approach that addresses its root social, political, and economic causes.

 Recent statistics indicate that crime is becoming the biggest problem in Latin America.
 Amnesty International has declared Latin America as the most dangerous region in the world for journalists to work.

 In Mexico, armed gangs of rival drug smugglers have been fighting it out with one another, thus creating new hazards in rural areas.
 Crime is extremely high in all of the major cities in Brazil.
 Wealthy citizens have had to provide for their own security.
 In large parts of Rio de Janeiro, armed criminal gangs are said to be in control.
 Crime statistics were high in El Salvador, Guatemala and Venezuela during 1996.
 The police have not been able to handle the work load and the military have been called in to assist in these countries.
 There was a very distinct crime wave happening in Latin America.
 The city that currently topped the list of the world's most violent cities is San Pedro Sula in Honduras, leading various media sources to label it the "murder capital of the world."
 Colombia registered a homicide rate of 24.4 per 100,000 in 2016, the lowest since 1974.
 The 40-year low in murders came the same year that the Colombian government signed a peace agreement with the FARC.